opendri/opendri.github.com/guide/chapter0.md

 The guide also focuses on cataloguing the set of practices that have emerged over the management of open data, the curation of community maps, and the rise of a simplified version of risk assessment and communication that models potential impact of natural hazards on a given place.
 Each of these practices is set forth as a wiki: a module in a larger whole that individuals can edit as they learn and improve upon the original idea of OpenDRI.

-## Collective Intelligence around Open for Resilience
+## Collective Intelligence around Open Data for Resilience
 The intention of this guide is to make the work itself a collective effort.
 It is seeded from the experience of a handful of partners, and given as a gift to the communities that are working in open data.
 Curators will continue to steward the content, ensuring that added knowledge reflects the community's shared experiences.